-This tutorial outlines NI motion control hardware selection and provides guidance for choosing between drives, drive interfaces, and EtherCAT-based motion for CompactRIO, NI C Series expansion or plug-in motion for PXI, and the NI 9148 Ethernet option or plug-in motion for PCs.
+NI has motion control options that fit a variety of needs.
+These tutorials provide guidance for choosing between drives, drive interfaces, and EtherCAT-based motion for CompactRIO, C Series expansion or plug-in motion for PXI, and the NI EthernetRIO option or plug-in motion for PCs.
 They also provide guidance for selecting the best NI drive and motor combinations for an application.

 Learn about options for distributed synchronized high-axis-count systems.
 Most CompactRIO controllers can act as EtherCAT masters.
-NI AKD EtherCAT drives can be daisy chained and controlled directly over EtherCAT through the LabVIEW NI SoftMotion Module.
+NI AKD EtherCAT drives can be daisy chained and controlled directly over EtherCAT through the LabVIEW SoftMotion Module.

-Learn how to set up and design motion simulations using NI SoftMotion for SolidWorks.
-Use a LabVIEW project to connect to a preconfigured SolidWorks motion study, create and configure NI SoftMotion axes for the motors in the SolidWorks assembly, and use NI SoftMotion function blocks to create a trajectory for the SolidWorks simulation.
+Learn how to set up and design motion simulations using SoftMotion for SolidWorks.
+Use a LabVIEW project to connect to a preconfigured SolidWorks motion study, create and configure SoftMotion axes for the motors in the SolidWorks assembly, and use SoftMotion function blocks to create a trajectory for the SolidWorks simulation.

-Learn how you can use LabVIEW NI SoftMotion to build custom interfaces to third-party drives over industrial communication protocols such as EtherCAT and CANOpen.
+Learn how you can use LabVIEW SoftMotion to build custom interfaces to third-party drives over industrial communication protocols such as EtherCAT and CANOpen.